zephyrproject-rtos/zephyr/samples/nanokernel/apps/hello_world/README.txt

 Description:

-A simple application that demonstrates basic sanity of the VxMicro nanokernel.
+A simple application that demonstrates basic sanity of the nanokernel.
 The background task and a fiber take turns printing a greeting message to the console, and use timers and semaphores to control the rate at which messages are generated.
 This demonstrates that nanokernel scheduling, communication,